koka-lang/libmprompt/README.md

 |----> 43
 ```

+In the C implementation, the unique markers `m` are simply
+represented directly by a `mp_prompt_t*`.
-At runtime, yielding to a prompt that is no longer in scope (i.e.
+At runtime, yielding to a prompt that is no longer in scope,
+or to a prompt that is not an ancestor (i.e. not in your
-in the evalution context) is an error (e.g. like an unhandled exception).
+evaluation context), is an error (e.g. like an unhandled exception).
-(Note: in the C implementation, the unique markers `m` are simply
-represented directly by a `mp_prompt_t*`).
+(Effect type systems, like in [Koka], can prevent this situation
+statically at compile-time but in our library this is a runtime error).

 These primitives are very expressive but can still be strongly
 typed in simply typed lambda calculus and are thus sound and